Manchester City FC

 GOING BY TRAIN:

-Manchester Piccadilly is the closest Main Line station serving the Sportcity complex - there is a safe, well lit and signposted route to walk from the station.
-Stewarded on match-days, the walk takes about 30 minutes.
+Alternatively, there is a safe, well-lit and signposted route to walk from the station.
+Stewarded on match-days, the walk takes about 25 minutes.